PROJECT CRITERIA & OVERVIEW

 CONTRACTING & PAYMENTS

-- All projects require a funding agreement between the grantee and the City of Denver.
-Generally, awarded groups must fulfill any award conditions and be ready to contract within 30 day of the award approval date
+• All projects require a funding agreement between the grantee and the City of Denver

-- Award money is paid out in two parts, (1)after a contract between the City of Denver and the grantee has been completely (up to 60 days from approval date) and (2) near completion or execution
+• Typically award money is paid out in two parts, (1)after a contract between the City of Denver and the grantee has been completed (up to 60 days from approval date) and (2) near completion or execution

 INSURANCE & LIABILITY COVERAGE